INSIDE PATREON, THE ECONOMIC ENGINE OF INTERNET CULTURE

 FROM NICHE CREATORS TO SMALL MEDIA EMPIRES

 The Patreon model isn’t that unique from a month-to-month museum or public radio donations.
 At launch, some people also cited parallels with the paid club for Pete Abrams’ webcomic Sluggy Freelance.
-But Patreon makes it clean for all people to set up and manage their personal model of this gadget, and in contrast to a generic online tip jar, it offers a relied on platform with logo-name enchantment
+But Patreon makes it clean for all people to set up and manage their model of this gadget, and in contrast to a generic online tip jar, it offers a reliable platform with logo-name enchantment

 Read Previous